Kobie Boykins: Career

-After leaving R.P.I Boykins took a career at NASA in their Jet Propulsion Laboratory, working on trips from Mars to planet Earth.
-Kobie Boykins is a senior mechanical engineer at NASA's Jet Propulsion Laboratory in Pasadena, California.
-Boykins has now been working at NASA for 22 years and enjoys working in the laboratory as of 1996.
-He worked with his team to design the solar array systems for the Mars exploration rovers Spirit and Opportunity, and designed the actuators on the Mars rover Curiosity, the name of both wings.
-This system generates power so the Mars Rover can operate while on Mars.
-Two rechargeable batteries are held inside the Mars Exploration Rover; these batteries are power sources for the rover when the sun is not shining. (especially at night time).
+After leaving R.P.I Boykins became a mechanical engineer at NASA's Jet Propulsion Laboratory in Pasadena, California.
+He worked with his team to design the solar array systems for the Mars Exploration Rovers Spirit and Opportunity, and designed the actuators for the Curiosity rover.
+This system generates power so the rover can operate while on Mars.
+Two rechargeable batteries are held inside the Mars Exploration Rover; these batteries are power sources for the rover when the sun is not shining.
 The rover can generate about 140 watts of power when fully illuminated and need about 100 watts for motion.
 The solar array system is attached to the rover and looks almost like wings, although they cannot be used for flight they are crucial for the system to function properly.

-Kobe Boykins and his team allowed, the solar array system out lived its projected life expectancy by more than a factor of 20.
-The Mar rover landed on January 25, 2004 which was only supposed to last approximately 90 days but the rover system is still online and adventuring mars to this day.
+The Mars rover landed on January 25, 2004 which was only supposed to last approximately 90 days but the rover system is still online and adventuring mars to this day.
 Boykins then had the opportunity to design the actuators on the Mars rover Curiosity.
 The system is attached to the updated Mars Rover and is used for many research activities.
 He also is currently the supervisor of the mobility and remote sensing teams for Curiosity. has also been involved in other projects like, projects like Mars Pathfinder mission and the Ocean Surface Topography Mission.
-In 2024, Boykins played a crital role in NASA's Europa Clipper Mission which studied the surface ice of Jupiter's Europa moon.
-He is currently still working at NASA's Jet Propulsion Laboratory on new projects furthering his search in space.
+In 2024, Boykins worked on NASA's Europa Clipper mission which studied the surface ice of Jupiter's Europa moon.